streamr-dev/streamr-client-java/README.md

 ResendOption opt = new ResendRangeOption(from, 0, to, 0, "publisherId", "msgChainId");
 ```

-To stop receiving events from a Stream, pass the `Subscription` object you got when subscribing to the `unsubscribe` method:
+To stop receiving events from a stream, pass the `Subscription` object you got when subscribing to the `unsubscribe` method:

 ```java
 client.unsubscribe(sub);